This is a guest post by Jonathan Siddharth, CEO of Turing. Read more about Jonathan at the bottom of the post, and check out the Turning blog here.

 Where things go wrong

-In our experience, the people dimension is incredibly important and frequently overlooked by companies that haven’t yet established robust remote employee onboarding practices.
+In our experience, the people dimension is incredibly important and frequently overlooked by companies that haven't yet established robust remote employee onboarding practices.
 Companies tend to assume that the manager is the one who provides much of this detail.
 Many times this is news to the manager!
-I can’t emphasize enough how important it is to have an established protocol for connecting new employees with the right people on your team.
+I can't emphasize enough how important it is to have an established protocol regarding an onboarding schedule for connecting new employees with the right people on your team.

 Bonus: Beyond Basic Onboarding